Help us improve the documentation area

-Umbraco Cloud uses a deployment model that relies on Git, Kudu, and Courier core technology to move your changes from one environment to another.
-Umbraco Cloud uses a classic "left to right" deployment model, meaning that changes are first made in the development environment and then deployed to the live environment.
+Umbraco Cloud uses a deployment model that relies on Git, Kudu, and Umbraco Deploy core technology to move your changes from one environment to another.
+Umbraco Cloud uses a classic "left to right" deployment model, meaning that changes are first made in the Development or local environment and then deployed to the Live environment.

-Meta data such as Document Types, Templates, Macros, Views and files are still stored in a git repository and are deployed between environments using either a git client or the portal.
+Meta data such as Document Types, Templates, Macros, Views and files are stored in a git repository and are deployed between environments using either a git client or the Umbraco Cloud Portal.

-Document and Media items are not stored in the git repository, but can be deployed directly from the Umbraco back office using the "Queue for Transfer" option in the Action menu which adds them to a deployment queue.
-Once a content editor has all the items needed for a deployment (which could be just a single item) they will use the Deployment Dashboard from the Content section to deploy items in the queue.
+Content and Media items are not stored in the git repository.
+These needs to be transferred directly from the Umbraco backoffice using the "Queue for Transfer" option.
+Once a content editor has all the items needed for a transfer (which could be just a single item) they will use the Deployment Dashboard in the Content section to transfer the items in the queue.

 Deploying meta data